563 drug offenders freed from 2 Bohol jails in Jan-Aug, 2019

 ADVERTISEMENT

-Even with the Bohol Provincial Police Office’s (BPPO) intensified anti-drug drive, more drug offenders were freed in Bohol through the Supreme Court-mandated plea bargaining agreement framework than drug suspects collared by the police in the first eight months of 2019.
+Even with the Bohol Provincial Police Office’s (BPPO) intensified anti-drug drive, there were more drug offenders who were freed in Bohol through plea deals than drug suspects who were apprehended by the police in the first eight months of 2019.

-According to data from the Bohol District Jail and the Tagbilaran City Jail, two of the largest jails among five detention centers in the province, 563 drug offenders were released from both facilities after they entered into plea bargaining deals from January to August.
+According to data from the Bohol District Jail and the Tagbilaran City Jail, two of the largest among five detention centers in the province, 563 drug offenders were released from both facilities after they entered into plea bargaining agreements from January to August.

 The figure is 31 percent higher than the number of arrested drug suspects across Bohol in the same period at 427 individuals based on data from the BPPO.